nobleenia/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. 11-binary_to_decimal: Convert a number from base 2 to base 10
 13. 12-combinations: Create a script that prints all possible combinations of two letters, except "oo"
 14. 13-print_float: Print a number with two decimal places
-15. 100-decimal_to_hexadecimal: Convert a number to decimal
+15. 100-decimal_to_hexadecimal: Convert a number from decimal to hexadecimal
 16.